nikop/steam-help/faqs/Antivirus software reports Steam games are malicious.md

 If you had to create exclusions for files that your antivirus software was deleting or corrupting, you can restore deleted or corrupted game installation files by following the instructions to [Verify Integrity of Game Files](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB) for the game.

-[section style=warning][h5]Antivirus software support[/h5]We cannot provide any specific instructions for specific antivirus software solutions due to how many options there are and updates they receive.
+[h5]Antivirus software support[/h5]We cannot provide any specific instructions for specific antivirus software solutions due to how many options there are and updates they receive.

-If you need help with setting file or process exceptions in your antivirus software to allow game files to remain installed or processes to be allowed to run on your computer, please refer to your antivirus software's support articles and support team.[/section]
+If you need help with setting file or process exceptions in your antivirus software to allow game files to remain installed or processes to be allowed to run on your computer, please refer to your antivirus software's support articles and support team.